Authored by Christine E. Webber

 - Some claims require proof of intent to discriminate, while others require only identification of a specific practice that appears neutral, but which disproportionately disadvantages women, and cannot be justified.

 - The deadline to file a charge can be as short as 180 days from the discriminatory event, but you have 300 days when your state or local municipality has an enforcement agency that enforces a parallel state law against discrimination.
-Thus, in most states, including California, Washington, Illinois, New York, Massachusetts, and Texas you have 300 days to file your charge.
+Thus, in most states you have 300 days to file your charge.

 Equal Pay Act Protections

-- Many states have their own equal pay statutes, which often have provisions better than the federal Equal Pay Act.
+- Many states have their own equal pay statutes, and some have provisions with stronger worker protections than the federal EPA.

 Individual & Class Actions

-- Each of these claims can be pursued by an individual on behalf of herself, or by one or a few women on behalf of a class of “similarly situated” women.
+- Each type of claim can be pursued by an individual on behalf of herself, or on behalf of herself and a class of other “similarly situated” women.

 Sharing Salary Information – Important Protections